ad1mt/Multi-Word-Int/README.md

 - the multiplication routine has been speeded-up
 - bug fixes to Real/Float to Multi-Int conversion
 - many other bug fixes

+Unfortunately, the current version of the library can not be reliably used with the 32bit version of the Free Pascal compiler.
+Multi_Int to float type conversion does not work reliably.
+I am working on a fix.